COPE working with FORCE11 research data publishing ethics

 Our journal received a manuscript which was a report of an evaluation and enhancement of an online clinical decision support system (CDS) for a specific population at risk of a disease.
 The online CDS had been developed by a national agency with a mission to support health promotion and disease prevention activities.
 Evaluation of the CDS was supported through contracts and sub-contracts.
-The first author was an employee of a university that was a sub-contractor on the project; the second and third authors were employees of a business that describes itself as providers of innovative scientific and technical solutions for national agencies through a consortium of more than 100 universities.
-The first author’s university was part of this consortium.

 An author submitted two manuscripts to our journal and the data were clearly fabricated, which was confirmed when we examined the original patient data files.
 The lead author admitted that they had only recruited a few patients and fabricated all of the remaining data and said that the co-authors had done this without their knowledge.